gurkeetsingh/comptia-linux--notes/ch5-managelinuxfilesanddirectories.md

 - `-a` display all files including hidden files. hidden file names are prefixed with a `dot`. many configurations file are hidden.
 - `-r` displays the directory contents recursively, ie it displays the contents of the current dir as well as the contents of all subdirectories
+- `-F` is used to show the type of files.

 ## managing linux files